softmohamedali/softmohamedali/README.md

 - 🥅 i,m Looking for job now
 - ⚡ i,have intersting in BlockChain technology ,node js ,data science , security
 - ⚡ hard worker
-- and I am looking for a full time job at android developer
+- and I am looking for a full time job as android developer

 ### Connect with me: